 |Type of change||Major "x" releases||Minor "y" releases||Patch "z" releases|

 |High-impact breaking changes||yes||no||no|

 For example, if you are using PE 2018.1.3, then upgrading to PE 2019 likely introduces changes that involve updating your Puppet code, depending on what features you use and what we added.
 Upgrading to 2018.1.4 fixes bugs and security problems, and might slightly adjust how a feature looks.

 The first release to use the updated system is Puppet Enterprise 2019.0.
 Older release streams follow the previous version numbering system.

 For information about active PE releases, mainstream and extended support, and end of life dates, see Puppet Enterprise support lifecycle.

 Open source version numbers

 All of our open source projects—including Puppet, PuppetDB, Facter, and Hiera—use semantic versioning ("semver").
-This means that in an x.y.z version number, the "y" will increase if new features are introduced and the "x" will increase if existing features change or get removed.
+This means that in an x.y.z version number, the "y" increases if new features are introduced and the "x" increases if existing features change or get removed.